SEO Keyword Research Quick Guide

 Searcher satisfaction is achieved when you understand the search intent of a keyword and create content that satisfies the reason for their search.

-Therefore, you always want to take into account the intent associated with each keyword you’re considering (which you can do by googling the keywords and analyzing the results yourself) so that Google returns your website in the most relevant occasions.
+Therefore, you always want to consider the intent associated with each keyword you’re considering (which you can do by googling the keywords and analyzing the results yourself) so that Google returns your website on the most relevant occasions.

-To find keywords that meet your standards of relevant, volume, and search intent, there are several affordable SEO tools you can use, including:
+To find keywords that meet your standards of relevance, volume, and search intent, there are several affordable SEO tools you can use, including:

 These tools will provide you with relevant keywords with their associated volume, but it’s up to you to put yourself in your customers’ shoes to understand their search intent.